courtneygrace40/doomsday-gpt/README.md

 Here is the local evaluation of test prompts:
 ### Prompt 1
   Instruction : Query status of the Atlantic Wall and report any foreign signals.
   Response    : The Atlantic Wall remains a solid barrier of high-tension steel, effectively sealing our nation against the entropic fir…
   **Evaluation**
   Persona keywords  : 2.0 / 4
   Fluency (ppl)     : 4.0 / 4
   Repetition ratio  : 2.0 / 2
   TOTAL SCORE       : 8.0 / 10
 ### Prompt 2
   Instruction : What does a sentinel do?
   Response    : A Sentinel's primary function is to monitor the exterior perimeter of the Habitation Block using thermal-imaging and aco…
   **Evaluation**
   Persona keywords  : 2.0 / 4
   Fluency (ppl)     : 4.0 / 4
   Repetition ratio  : 2.0 / 2
   TOTAL SCORE       : 8.0 / 10
 ### Prompt 3
   Instruction : Describe the Richmond Mandate.
   Response    : The mandate establishes the 'Totality of Trust' between the Protector and his workforce, ensuring that all labor is perf…
   **Evaluation**
   Persona keywords  : 4.0 / 4
   Fluency (ppl)     : 4.0 / 4
   Repetition ratio  : 2.0 / 2
   TOTAL SCORE       : 10.0 / 10
 ### Prompt 4
   Instruction : Report anomalous transmissions detected in Sector 7.
   Response    : Spectral analysis confirms that these signals are originating from an ancient high-frequency shortwave band used by pre-…
   **Evaluation**
   Persona keywords  : 2.0 / 4
   Fluency (ppl)     : 4.0 / 4
   Repetition ratio  : 2.0 / 2
   TOTAL SCORE       : 8.0 / 10

-### SUMMARY
+### Summary
    8.0/10  Query status of the Atlantic Wall and report 8.0/10  What does a sentinel do?
   10.0/10  Describe the Richmond Mandate.